 - sources the author used

 - the author's methods and research

-- the clarity, validity, and proving of the
+- the clarity, validity, and proving of the thesis

 - the author's use of evidence

 - the author's interpretations

 - how the book reads overall

 Remember, this is a book review, not a book report.
 You must be able to critically analyze what a historian has to say about a particular document.
-You have the option of writing a review of War of the World by Niall Ferguson.
-This optional book review is worth up to 60 additional points if turned in before the IB exam and 35 points afterwards.
+You have the option of writing a review of War of the World by Niall Ferguson or Diplomacy by Henry Kissinger.
+This optional book review is worth up to 50 additional points if turned in before the IB exam and 35 points afterwards.